Install an Engine - Administrator Guide - Cortex XSIAM - Cortex - Security Operations

 Before you begin

-f you are using DEB, RPM or Zip installation, install Docker/Podman.
-To run Docker dependent integrations and scripts on CentOS v7, install Mirantis Container Runtime.
+If you are using DEB, RPM or Zip installation, install Docker/Podman.

 1. Create an engine.